altair-viz/jupyterlab_voyager/README.md

 ## Development

-For a development install (requires npm version 4 or later and yarn), do the following in the repository directory:
+For a development install (requires npm version 4 or later, yarn, and jupyterlab), do the following in the repository directory:

 ```bash

 yarn install
 jupyter labextension link .
 ```